algobulls/algobulls_help_site/docs/broker/acagarwal.md

 (2).
 Password: The password given to you by the broker

 (3).
-2FA Answers: The 2-factor authentication answer you have given
+2FA Answers: The 2-factor authentication answer you have given (your DOB in ddmmyyyy format)

 [ ![Acagarwal](imgs/acagarwal/acagarwal_login_4.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/acagarwal/acagarwal_login_4.png)